Smarden Primary School is an academy as part of The Kemnal Academies Trust (TKAT).

 Each year the LGB produces a Governance Impact Statement, summarising their activities and achievements over the previous academic year:

 There are several categories of governor.
 Parent governors and staff governors are elected by the parents and staff respectively to offer their particular skills and perspectives.
-Appointed governors are drawn from other parts of the Smarden and Pluckley communities to provide connections with the wider world and additional professional skills and experiences, while Foundation governors have particular responsibility for the Christian ethos of the school at Pluckley, and the ‘REFLECT’ values across both schools.
+Appointed governors are drawn from other parts of the Smarden community to provide connections with the wider world and additional professional skills and experiences, while Community governors have particular responsibility for the ‘REFLECT’ values at Smarden.

 Former Members of the LGB

-If you wish to contact the governors, please do so via the school contact details or you can email the Chair of Governors directly - Thomas Dixon, firstname.lastname@example.org
+If you wish to contact the governors, please do so via the school contact details or you can email the Chair of Governors directly - Matthew Hardwick - email@example.com

 The Finance Committee gives advice on setting and reviewing budgets in line with the School Improvement Plan.